nsrosenqvist/phpunit-inline/README.md

 </phpunit>
 ```

-> **Note:** If you only use inline tests inside classes (pattern #1) or same-namespace functions (pattern #3), you don't need this autoloader setup.
+> **Note:** If you only use inline tests inside classes (pattern #1) or function-based tests (patterns #2 and #3), you don't need this autoloader setup.
+It's only required when you define helper classes (like state classes) in `\Tests` sub-namespaces.

 ## Use Cases

 This extension supports three main patterns for organizing inline tests.
-Choose the one that best fits your needs.
+Choose what best fits your needs.

 ### 1. Inline Tests Inside a Class